February 23, 2003

 Alicea Playoff History

-We do not have any records from the Championship playoff for 2000 Alicea was the pitcher that took Anthony’s II to their first ever Championship.
+Alicea was the pitcher that took Anthony’s II to their first ever Championship.

-ANTHONY'S #2 VS. REGAN'S TUESDAY AUGUST 7, 2001 8:15PM Anthony's #2 came back just like a good team should.
+Anthony's #2 came back just like a good team should.
 With bats on fire they came to play.
 John Wood had a big night with his bat a home run and triple and his arm.
 Marc Alicea had the essential pitches when he needed them and had Regan's poping up on to many at bats.
 Anthony's 12 Regan's 8.

-1. PRELIMINARY VS. ANTHONY'S #2 Tuesday August 14, 2001 ~ 7:30pm In game one it was Preliminary's pitching that carried them all night to a win.
+In game one it was Preliminary's pitching that carried them all night to a win.
 But in game two it was what got them in trouble in the very first inning.
 Preliminary's Starting pitcher Vince Menello walked the first three Anthony's batters then third baseman Neil Spence hit a ball off of the left field fence that cleared the bases.
 It was in the bottom of the fourth inning with Anthony's leading four to three when Bobby Markley hit a home run to make the score five to three.
 Anthony's pitcher Marc Alicea did everything right the rest of the game to get Anthony's a 6 to 3 win.

-MONDAY August 12, 2002 ~ 8:15pm ~ STARBOARD SIDE VS. ANTHONY'S #2 Anthony's pitcher Marc Alicea must have wondered what was happening in the first inning.
+Anthony's pitcher Marc Alicea must have wondered what was happening in the first inning.
 See Starboard Side was exploding hits and runs all over the place.
 It may just have been the teams best inning ever in the playoffs against a team like Anthony's #2 and when it was all over the score was 8 to 0.
 Alicea went to the bench got his head into the game and when he came out here was a different person.
 Anthony’s did come back in this game and won 12 to 8.
 Alicea did not give up another run in the last six innings allowing just two hits.

-Regan's Vs. Anthony's #2 ~ Tuesday August 20, 2002 ~ 7:00pm Wood hits another home run making the score Anthony's 4 to 0.
-Besides the score Anthony's is getting the pitching on this night by Marc Alicea he is breezing along with just a one hitter after four innings.
-But in the fifth Regan's starts making their move.
 In the bottom of the sixth inning score 4 to 4 Anthony's Greg Cunningham hits a very big home run putting Anthony's only briefly ahead in the game as Regan's quickly tied the game again in their top of the seventh and holds Anthony's in the bottom of the inning to send the game into the eighth inning.
 Alicea holds Regan's off the board in the eighth and go into the bottom of the inning, Second baseman Chris Nottis leading off hits a ball that clears the high fence in left field.
 Giving Anthony's a 6 to 5 win and a 2 to 1 lead in the best of five series.
-Pitching ~ Anthony's ~ Alicea IP 8 ~ Hits ~ 12 ~ 5 Runs ~ 2 WK ~ KO ~0 ~ 1 & 1 In the Series

 Alicea Gets The Win In The Championship Game 2002

-The 5th, and final game of the 2002 Championship Vs. Regans In this game Marc asked to be removed from the game after pitching 6 ½ innings his arm just could not go any further.
-Anthony’s won in the ninth inning 5 to 4.
+In this game Marc asked to be removed from the game after pitching 6 ½ innings his arm just could not go any further.

 I just wanted to add that Billy Wilcox is a fair man and is doing an excellent job.
 Also Jack you are doing a fine job with all the work you do for the league.
 Thanks for the interview.